CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 10. OpenPose Rendering Pose
 - DEFINE_double(render_threshold,         0.05,           "Only estimated keypoints whose score confidences are higher than this threshold will be rendered.
 Generally, a high threshold (> 0.5) will only render very clear body parts; while small thresholds (~0.1) will also output guessed and occluded keypoints, but also more false positives (i.e. wrong detections).");
-- DEFINE_int32(render_pose,               -1,             "Set to 0 for no rendering, 1 for CPU rendering (slightly faster), and 2 for GPU rendering (slower but greater functionality, e.g. `alpha_X` flags).
+- DEFINE_int32(render_pose,               -1,             "Set to 0 for no rendering, 1 for CPU rendering (slightly faster), and 2 for GPU rendering (slower but greater functionality, e.g., `alpha_X` flags).
 If -1, it will pick CPU if CPU_ONLY is enabled, or GPU if CUDA is enabled.
 If rendering is enabled, it will render both `outputData` and `cvOutputData` with the original image and desired body part to be shown (i.e. keypoints, heat maps or PAFs).");
 - DEFINE_double(alpha_pose,               0.6,            "Blending factor (range 0-1) for the body part rendering.
 1 will show it completely, 0 will hide it.
 Only valid for GPU rendering.");
 - DEFINE_double(alpha_heatmap,            0.7,            "Blending factor (range 0-1) between heatmap and original frame.
 1 will only show the heatmap, 0 will only show the frame.
 Only valid for GPU rendering.");